 The capacity market is an annual market.
 A Capacity Performance resource has an annual commitment.
+Effective with the 2020/2021 Delivery Year, the capacity market design includes the ability to offer Seasonal Capacity Performance Resources directly into the RPM Auction as an alternative to entering into a commercial arrangement to establish and offer an Aggregate Resource.
+Capacity Market Sellers may submit sell offers of either Summer Period Capacity Performance Resources or Winter Period Capacity Performance Resources and the auction clearing optimization algorithm is designed to clear equal quantities of offsetting seasonal capacity sell offers thereby creating an annual capacity commitment by matching a Summer Period Capacity Performance Resource with a Winter Period Capacity Performance Resource.
 Load is allocated capacity obligations based on the annual peak load which is a summer load.
-The amount of MW allocated to load does not vary based on winter demand.
+The amount of capacity MW allocated to load does not vary based on winter demand.
 The principle is that a customer's actual use of capacity should be compared to the level of capacity that a customer is required to pay for.
-Capacity costs are allocated to

-LSEs by PJM based on the single coincident peak load method.
-In PJM, the single coincident peak occurs in the summer.32 LSEs generally allocate capacity costs to customers based on the five coincident peak method.33 The allocation of capacity costs to customers uses each customer's PLC.
+Capacity costs are allocated to LSEs by PJM based on the single coincident peak load method.
+In PJM, the single coincident peak occurs in the summer.
+LSEs generally allocate capacity costs to customers based on the five coincident peak method.
+The allocation of capacity costs to customers uses each customer's PLC.
 Customers pay for capacity based on the PLC, not the WPL.
 If an end customer has 3 MW of load during the coincidental peak load hour, but only 1 MW during the coincidental winter peak load hour, the end use customer must pay for 3 MW of capacity for the entire delivery year, but can only participate as a 1 MW demand response resource.
 Using PLC to measure compliance the entire delivery year would allow the customer to fully participate as a 3 MW demand response resource.
-FERC allowed the use of the WPL for calculating compliance for non-summer months effective June 1, 2017.34 The MMU recommends setting the baseline for measuring capacity compliance under summer and winter compliance at the customer's PLC, similar to GLD, to avoid double counting, to avoid under
+FERC allowed the use of the WPL for calculating compliance for non-summer months effective June 1, 2017.35 The MMU recommends setting the baseline for measuring capacity compliance under summer and winter compliance at the customer's PLC, similar to GLD, to avoid double counting, to avoid under counting and to ensure that a customer's purchase of capacity is calculated correctly.
+The FSL and GLD equations for calculating load reductions are: